 “I don’t even know why he gave me wheels, when I look back at it,” says Eric looking back on that first contract.
 “There was literally nothing in it for him.
 No one knew me, I was just some kid.
 When he gave me wheels I really think he did it out of kindness.
 Just to help a kid out.
 There was no way it was a good business decision.”
 Three weeks later Eric entered his first pro race and never looked back.

-Eric grew up up the road in Portland, Oregon.
-He swam competitively since childhood and ran cross country in high school then found his way into triathlon.
+Eric grew up in Portland, Oregon.
+He has swam competitively since childhood and ran cross country in high school then found his way into triathlons.
 In 2008 and 2009 the World Triathlon Series (ITU) USA National Championship came to town so he signed up, taking 2nd place the first year and then winning in ‘09.
 He followed the path to the World Championships later that year, taking 3rd in his age bracket even though the swim – his strongest discipline – had been cancelled.
 “After that, I realized I should probably take this seriously,” he says.

 Of course, the life of an aspiring pro wasn’t easy, and the schedule for ITU is particularly hard.
 With a long race season, huge fields and ranking battles just to gain race admittance, it’s a cutthroat life.
 “You get a call up to a race the weekend before.
 It’s like ‘hey, you got a call up, can you race?’
 If you say ‘no,’ you’re likely not going to get called next time, so you really have no choice but to agree.
 You’re killing yourself to stay super fit at all times and living life ready to jump a plane to Europe at any minute.”
 Though he loved the high-paced, intense racing and head-to-head competition, that high pressure lifestyle takes a toll on the body and mind.
 “There’s a reason you don’t see many pros in that field over the age of 25,” he notes.
 “You just can’t keep it up.”
 He tells stories of jumping a plane to Spain with a day’s notice, entering races knowing he had tendonitis, breaking bones, starting races with no sleep, or while sick.
 Doing anything he could to make it happen.
 And knows his struggles were not unique.